albertodepaola/logAnalysis/README.md

 # Installation

+In order to run the code, python 3.5 or greater is required.
+Check this [guide](https://wiki.python.org/moin/BeginnersGuide) to install it on your system of choice.

 This simple views were created in order to accelerate and simplify the main queries.
 In order to run the script, this sql snippets should be executed in the news database.